 Such a simple statement.
 Maddeningly simple.
 But something we all often forget, especially when we’re facing complicated decisions.

 I initially learned about this idea in an undergraduate forestry class in college.
-The class taught us about various forest management techniques, and as young budding foresters wanting to make a positive impact on the world, we would often ask our professor what prescriptions (management options) were best, craving clear-cut blanket statements like ‘uneven aged management is best’ or ‘you should always prescribe thinnings’.
-He would instead respond simply with, ‘Well, it depends on your objective.
+The class taught us about various forest management techniques.
+As young, budding foresters wanting to make a positive impact on the world, we would often ask our professor what prescriptions (management options) were best, craving clear-cut blanket statements like ‘uneven aged management is best’ or ‘you should always prescribe thinnings’.
+He would instead respond simply with, ‘Well, it depends on your objective.”

 Just as in forestry, the decisions we face in our personal lives can be complex.
 Life decisions typically have many moving parts, and the higher the stakes, the more complicating factors there tend to be.
-It can get easy to get caught up in all of the details.
-This is exactly when stripping decisions to the most important details becomes important.
-And here’s how you do it:
+It’s easy to get caught up in all of the details – this is exactly when stripping decisions to the most important details becomes important.
+Here’s how you do it:

 The next question to ask yourself is “How does this decision affect my other goals?”
 Using the above example, if you find a home that you love, but it costs more than your current budget allows, how would your other goals be impacted by the higher mortgage payment?
 Would you need to delay retirement, or forego family vacations for a while?
 Or on the other hand, if the house comes in under budget, but doesn’t have an amenity you were hoping for, would the ability to afford a gym membership and work towards your health goals offset the deficiency?
 The trick is to find the trade-off that makes it worth it to you.
 That will look different for everyone.

 Be sure to think of these trade-offs in terms of other goals, as opposed to dollar values, because goals and priorities are more meaningful to us a than abstract dollars.
 When it comes down to it, very few of us are trying to maximize the number of $ we have.
 What we’re really trying to do is get the most of what we value out of life, to achieve other goals with that money.
-Which brings us to another important topic that we’ll discuss in another blog post: the importance of defining your core values.
+Which brings us to another important topic that we’ll discuss in another blog post: the importance of defining your core values in your financial planning.